 The Dean’s List is awarded on a semester basis for full-time, degree-seeking students with a semester GPA of 3.5 or above.
 The list is compiled at the end of each semester, a few days after final grades are due.
 In order to be included on the Dean’s List, all of your courses must be graded, meaning no NR or I grades may be a grade for one of your courses.

 Notice of the award is sent to students via email, the student’s parents or guardian via mail and the student’s hometown newspaper (based on permanent address).
+You can also see each semester you were named to the Dean's List on your transcript.

 ARE YOU FACULTY LOOKING FOR GRADING INFO?